Filmmaker

 Art & Crafts Director:

 This particular type of Film Director is one of a rare type that is knowledgeable about both the Artistic and Technical Sides of Filmmaking.
 He or she spends time working with the performers to refine their performances and assisting the crew in determining the precise shots that need to be taken.
-The film director applies these same abilities in post-production, serving as the editing room's representative for the production team's technical and artistic aspects.
+The Film Director applies these same abilities in post-production, serving as the editing room's representative for the production team's technical and artistic aspects.

 Alfred Hitchcock